ryantd42/NY-Legislative-Git/2023/A662A-2023/bill.md

- Introduced  by  M.  of  A.  ROZIC,  BICHOTTE HERMELYN, SIMON, GALLAGHER, ANDERSON, BURGOS, CARROLL, SEAWRIGHT, HEVESI,  L. ROSENTHAL,  MAMDANI, REYES -- read once and referred to the Committee on Election Law
+ Introduced  by  M.  of  A.  ROZIC,  BICHOTTE HERMELYN, SIMON, GALLAGHER, ANDERSON, BURGOS, CARROLL, SEAWRIGHT, HEVESI,  L. ROSENTHAL,  MAMDANI, REYES  --  read  once and referred to the Committee on Election Law -- recommitted to the Committee on Election Law in accordance with Assem- bly Rule 3, sec.
+2 --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the election law, in relation to the exercise of powers and duties of the board of elections of the city of New York  and  its